For the year ended 31st March 2021

 Training and Awareness

-Training on the Group policy, which has been published as part of the awareness programme, and the risks the business faces from modern slavery in its supply chains, is provided as part of the company induction process for all employees and at regular intervals as the Company considers appropriate as part of the overall Compliance training and awareness.
+Training on the Group policy, which has been published as part of the awareness programme, and the risks the business faces from modern slavery in its supply chains, is provided as part of the company induction process for all employees and on an annual basis as part of the overall Compliance training and awareness.

 The Organisation recognises the need to continually review its processes and procedures and will implement changes and improvements where gaps and issues have been identified to help ensure the high standards expected of its employees are replicated throughout the supply chain.

 This statement has been approved for the Healix Group of Companies, by the Board of Directors for Healix International Group Ltd who will review and update this statement annually.

 Signed: Charlie Butcher, Director